frantoso/physical-quantities/README.md

 val current = 12._m.A
 ```

-Short-form prefixes have a leading underscore to be able to differentiate a prefix from a unit.
+Short form prefixes have a leading underscore to distinguish a prefix from a unit.

 ### Examples